jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 These controls have following functions:

-“\ **Display only checkbox**\ ” Nika will average all selected files, which are selected in the list box, and display them as one Figure.
-The program will just load and display the Figures, including some processing (dezinging), if selected. but no calibration or other processing is done.
-This is really for preview of how the Figure looks like.
+“\ **Display only checkbox**\ ” Nika will average all selected files, which are selected in the list box, and display them as one image.
+The program will just load and display the images, including some processing (dezinging), if selected. but no calibration or other processing is done.
+This is really for preview of how the image looks like.

-Note, if more than 1 Figure is selected, the Figures are first AVERAGED – that is intensities for each pixel as summed together and then divided by number of Figures.
+Note, if more than 1 image is selected, the images are first AVERAGED – that is intensities for each pixel as summed together and then divided by number of images.

-“\ **Process sel. files individually**\ ” Nika will load one Figure at a time from the files selected in the list box and processeach individually according to selection in the tabbed area.
+“\ **Process sel. files individually**\ ” Nika will load one image at a time from the files selected in the list box and processeach individually according to selection in the tabbed area.
 For each input file you get all output data (whatever you selected above).

 “\ **Avergae all selected and process**\ ” Nika will average all selected files in the list box and process them - together as one input data - according to selection in the tabbed area.
 You get ONE output data (whatever you selected above) for all together.
-Typically used when multiple Figure of same condition are collected to improve statistics.
+Typically used when multiple image of same condition are collected to improve statistics.

-Note, if more than 1 Figure is selected, the Figures are first AVERAGED – that is intensities for each pixel as summed together and then divided by number of Figures.
+Note, if more than 1 image is selected, the images are first AVERAGED – that is intensities for each pixel as summed together and then divided by number of images.

 “\ **Average N of selected and process**\ ” Nika will average Sequentially (in order) N selected files in the list box and process them - together as one input data - according to selection in the tabbed area.
-You get ONE output data (whatever you selected above) for each N Figures.
-Typically used when multiple Figure of same condition are collected to improve statistics.
+You get ONE output data (whatever you selected above) for each N images.
+Typically used when multiple image of same condition are collected to improve statistics.

 This opens further controls: